stoeps13/connections-doc/source/user/eucommon/t_eucommon_view_search_results.md

 -   In whatever app or apps you're filtering on, if you want to limit search results to people or things whose names contain your term, select the **Find in Title/Name only** checkbox.

+!!! note
-**Note:** These tips apply only if your deployment includes Component Pack.
+    These tips apply only if your deployment includes Component Pack.

 ## Still can't find it? {#section_np2_gqm_5tb .section}